 If you’re facing a False Claims Act (FCA) investigation, the stakes couldn’t be higher.
 Whether you’re a government contractor, healthcare provider, or small business that received federal funds such as SBA PPP loans, the government is aggressively pursuing allegations of fraud.
 You could be exposed to civil fines, treble damages, and even criminal penalties under 18 U.S.C. § 287 and 31 U.S.C. § 3729.

 At Watson & Associates, LLC, we understand what’s on the line.
-As a premier False Claims Act investigation attorney firm, we help clients nationwide defend against FCA investigations and allegations.
+As a premier criminal defense False Claims Act investigation attorney firm, we help clients nationwide defend against FCA investigations and allegations.
 Backed by experienced attorneys and in-house investigators, we aggressively work to uncover the facts, challenge the government’s theories, and fight to protect your livelihood and reputation.

 What Is the False Claims Act?